 Selling safe electrical appliances and equipment

-This section provides information about meeting requirements for selling safe and efficient electrical equipment and appliances.
+This section provides information about meeting requirements for selling safe electrical equipment and appliances.

 There are regulations that apply to the supply of electrical equipment and appliances.
 The requirements set out in the regulations must be followed.
 A failure to do so is a criminal offence.

 - Part 4 of the Electricity Safety Act 1998 – sets out the specific provisions for approval, supply and use of electrical equipment in Victoria.

 - Electricity Safety (Equipment Safety Scheme) Regulations 2019 (EESS)

 The Electrical Equipment Safety System (EESS) is a framework that regulates the supply chain of in-scope electrical equipment (low voltage equipment for household, personal or similar use).

 Responsible Suppliers and EESS

 The Responsible Supplier (on-shore manufacturer or importer) must meet all the requirements of the EESS, including:

 - Ensuring that any in-scope risk level (Level 1, Level 2 or Level 3) electronic equipment offered for sale meets the safety requirements of the EESS (including the Equipment Safety Rules) and is electrically safe.

 - The Responsible Supplier and any in-scope electrical equipment offered for sale are correspondingly registered.